pupil-labs/pupil/docs/dependencies-windows.md

 - Unzip OpenCV to your work dir and rename dir to `opencv`
 - Copy `opencv\build\x64\vc14\bin\opencv_world345.dll` to `pupil_external`

-### Modify pupil_detectors setup.py

-- Open `pupil\pupil_src\shared_modules\pupil_detectors\setup.py`
-- Go to the `if platform.system() == 'Windows'` block
-- Check that paths for `opencv`, `Eigen` and `ceres-windows` are correctly specified.
-The installed opencv lib is `opencv_world345.lib`.
-- Edit paths if necessary
-- Save and close setup.py

-**Note:** When starting run_capture.bat, it will build the pupil_detectors module.
-However, if you are debugging, you may want to try building explicitly.
-From within `pupil/pupil_src/shared_modules/pupil_detectors` run `python setup.py build` to build the pupil_detectors.

-In case you are using Visual Studio 2017 with v15.8 or v15.9 update, you may encounter an error regarding _ENABLE_EXTENDED_ALIGNED_STORAGE while building.
-Please refer to the fix [here](https://github.com/pupil-labs/pupil/issues/1331#issuecomment-430418074).

 ### Modify optimization_calibration setup.py

 - Open `pupil\pupil_src\shared_modules\calibration_routines\optimization_calibration\setup.py`